 All 529 plans are set up at the state level, but you don’t have to be a resident of a particular state to enroll in its plan.
 If you live in Florida, for example, it’s perfectly OK to enroll in California’s plan.
 (See “Disadvantages,” below, to find out why you might want to do this.)

-Although contributions aren’t deductible on your federal taxes, you won’t be taxed when you withdraw from the plan provided you use the money for qualified education expenses.
+Although contributions aren’t deductible on your federal taxes, you won’t be taxed when you withdraw money from the plan provided you use it for qualified education expenses.
 However, if you live in one of the more than 30 states that offer state income tax advantages for using that state’s plan, you may get a full or partial tax deduction or credit.

 There are no income, age or annual contribution limits for 529 plans, although you have to be careful of gift tax implications if you contribute too much in one year.
 If you do, talk to a tax professional as there can be ways around this.

 Finally, a 529 plan isn’t a complicated investment product to manage.
 It’s largely based on a “set it and forget it” model where you elect a certain track, contribute regularly and watch the balance grow.

 First, because it’s specifically for education expenses, you have to use the money for the intended purpose or pay the price—literally.
 Although only the earnings portion is subject to taxes and penalties, you would have to pay normal income tax and a 10 percent penalty to take the money back.
 There are ways to claim an exemption from the 10 percent penalty, but you’ll still be on the hook for the taxes.
 If nothing else, as discussed above, you could make yourself the beneficiary and use the funds to further your own education.

 Second, the investment options are limited.
 Offers vary widely among states and some state 529 plans perform much better than others, but if you’re a savvy investor, you may not like the options you’re given.
 Make sure you also compare fees.